Seizures in Dogs

 What Should I do if my Dog Has a Seizure?

-2. Protecting your dog – pull the dog by the scruff of the neck, away from potential threats in its surrounding.
+• Protecting your dog: pull it by the scruff of the neck away from potential threats in its surroundings.
 Place something soft, such as pillows or a blanket, around and under the dog’s head.

 For short seizures, comfort your dog with soothing words and gentle stroking.
 For longer seizures, provide comfort and make arrangements to see your vet as soon as possible.

-After the seizure, provide some water for your dog to drink.
+After the seizure, give your dog some water.
 If the dog appears confused and disoriented, confine it and stay with it.
-Touch and familiar voice are extremely reassuring to dogs with seizures.
+Touch and a familiar voice are extremely reassuring to dogs with seizures.

 What if the Seizure Won't Stop?

-This is a life threatening medical emergency that requires immediate care.
+This is a medical emergency that requires immediate veterinary care.
 If the seizure lasts more than about five minutes, the dog will need intravenous anticonvulsants to stop the seizure.
 This is called Status Epilepticus.

 What Not to Do if Your Dog is Having a Seizure